 Before you write this off, hear me out.
-These days antennas are much more powerful and TV signals are much stronger than they used to be.
+These days antennas are much more powerful and TV signals much stronger than they used to be.
 Using the right antenna can help you get as many as 50 channels without paying for a monthly subscription to anything.
 The exact number of channels you can get with a TV antenna will depend on what antenna you get and where you live.
 But, if you don’t watch TV much anyway, this is a great no-internet-needed option.

 Here are a couple of the highest rated antennas from Amazon.

-Why is Cable So Expensive?
+Why Is Cable So Expensive?

-Bundling is one of the big reasons cable TV prices have gotten so high in recent years.
+Bundling is one of the big reasons cable TV prices have become so high in recent years.
 For instance, the average monthly cable bill for consumers ranges from $70 to $100 per month in most homes.
-Many people believe the cable providers are to blame for the bundling and price hikes.
+Many people believe the cable providers are to blame for bundling and price hikes.

 Sure, they do make some good money from the bundling of channels.
-However, it is the large networks that are actually behind the higher prices.
+However, it is the large networks that are actually behind higher prices.
 They force cable providers to bundle unwanted channels along with the popular ones.

 Those big networks have all the power.
 If the providers refuse to bundle channels, the networks will respond by simply finding a different provider who will.

 Therefore, the providers keep agreeing to the demands of the networks and customers keep paying high bills because many are locked into a long-term contract.
-Nevertheless, dissatisfied customers are looking for and finding alternatives.
+Nevertheless, dissatisfied customers are looking for—and finding—alternatives.